 MULT 532 Jazz History

 A study of the origin, development, styles, and major contributors of jazz through listening, analysis and research.
 Individual research resulting in a term paper, or the equivalent, is expected.
-This course is offered on an alternating schedule.
-Check with advisor for next offering.
-(Formerly MULT 522.)
-Prerequisite: Permission of the instructor.
 Two credits.

 MULT 533 Survey of Vocal Literature